Andrea Pető: Research

-Pető researches gender and has become a leading figure in gender studies for Central and Eastern Europe.
+Pető researches gender and has become a figure in gender studies for Central and Eastern Europe.
 She is particularly interested in examining political extremism and has analyzed both Nazi and Stalinist persecutions and their effects on society through the lens of gender.
 For example, her award-winning 2003 Napasszonyok és holdkisasszonyok (Sun Ladies and Moon Maidens) examined the paradox of politically conservative women.
 In traditional Hungarian society, politics was a man's domain, but by supporting conservative values, women were able to gain power within the masculine system.
 She built on the theme in the 2014 work, Political Justice in Budapest after World War II (originally published in 2012 in Hungarian), written with Ildikó Barna, which examined cases brought before the people's tribunal and their impact on post-war Jewish identity.
-Many of the cases tried challenge the collective memory of the period that the Jewish population used the courts to extract revenge for war atrocities.
+Many of the cases tried challenge the collective memory of the period that the Jewish population used the courts to exact revenge for war atrocities.
 They found that a majority of the cases, which typically dealt with Nazi collaboration or theft of Jewish property, ended in acquittal.
 Examined evidence showed that the authorities adhered to a policy of avoiding even the term Jewish.
 Their analysis also showed that despite perceptions that the courts were dominated by men with a mob mentality, there was high participation by women both as accusers and accused.
 In addition, they found that women who supported traditional roles for society, typically received lighter sentences.

 In her 2018 work, Elmondani az elmondhatatlant a nemi erőszak története Magyarországon a II. világháború alatt (Speaking of the Unspeakable: The Story of Sexual Violence in Hungary During World War II), Pető examines wartime sexual violence.
 Her analysis dismisses the easy answer of male aggression or punishment of otherness, noting that it was not simply invaders who raped and plundered Hungarian women during the war.
 Pető's evaluation confirmed that ethnicity was not a driving factor, but that the increased levels of rapes were driven by alcohol consumption, lax military discipline, and "the fact that the occupying Soviet army fell outside of Hungarian [legal] jurisdiction".
 She documented that women soldiers participated in the sexual violence and that their participation had largely been erased from the collective memory of the period largely because of the taboo of male rape.
 Continuing the theme of the invisibility in the historical narrative, her work The Women of the Arrow Cross Party: Invisible Hungarian Perpetrators in the Second World War explores how and why the perpetrators of the Massacre at 64 Csengery Street on 15 October 1944 became prominent or invisible.
 Pető argues that the manipulation of the memories of the event paved the way for the re-emergence of far right movements in the twenty-first century.